 This warning comes courtesy of a joint study between InsuranceQuotes and Quadrant Information Services.
-According to the data, drivers who made claims saw their policy premiums increase by an average of 44.1%.
+According to the data, drivers who make a single auto insurance claim saw their premiums increase on average by 44.1%.
 The study looked at the impact of claims worth $2,000 or more and compared premium increases in all 50 states and Washington, D.C.

 Keep in mind, the reported premium increases weren’t for individuals who have a history of unsafe driving.
-After jumbling the numbers, the study concluded that, even after a single auto claim, premium increases can be significant.
+The study concluded that, even after a single auto claim, premium increases can be significant.
 Even worse, premium increases following claims have risen incrementally over the last few years.
-This suggests that “the expense of filing an auto insurance claim will continue to rise.”

 - Related: Best Car Insurance Companies of 2019